book/dumbbackup/README.md

 backup failed (e.g. network failure), the next run will catch anything that was missed in the previous run.

+It is recommended to run the tool as `root`, so that *all* files can be backed up.

 ### Unattended backups and security

 To enable unattended backups (the best kind of backups), you'll need